 You can find your textbook and other course materials by searching in the Course Readings list using your professor's last name or course name.

-If you do not see your textbook listed, then your professor may not have asked the Library to place the item on course reserves.
-Please reach out to your Subject Librarian, Kimberly Jackson to get more help with finding the item you need.
+If you do not see your textbook listed, then your professor may not have submitted the title(s) to the bookstore.
+Please reach out to your Subject Librarian to get more help with finding the item you need.

 LC Subclasses for Community & Global Health

 When conducting academic research for your assignments, it is often stressed that you need to use articles from a scholarly journal.

 Scholarly journals are also known as 'academic journals', 'peer-reviewed journals'.

 A primary source provides direct or firsthand evidence about a person, place or thing and was created during the time period in which it occurred.
 A wide variety of formats can be considered a primary source, as long as they meet the above criteria.

 Internet communications including emails, memos, blogs, ListServs and newsgroups